-Beginning with Fall 2019 advanced registration, students will be notified when course selections are not applicable to their degree.
-“Compliance results” will be visible in KnightWeb and DegreeWorks.
+Students will be notified when course selections are not applicable to their degree.
+“Compliance results” will be visible in DegreeWorks.
 Courses that are not applicable to the student's degree (and therefore not eligible for federal and/or state aid) will be flagged, and students may either select a new course that is eligible or remain in the course and have aid recalculated.

 For financial aid applicants and non-applicants who are considered less than full-time for aid purposes (11 credits or less) notification of their compliance results will happen during their registration time.
 However, they will receive different messaging.
 We do not know if or when a student is going to file the FAFSA, so it is important for us to inform students of their eligibility.